edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 #### Configuration Fields  {/*configuration-fields*/}

-These are visible only when you select Amazon S3 as the storage location.
+These are visible only when you select Amazon S3 as the destination.

 | Field | Description |
 | --- | --- |